ionic-team/stencil/readme.md

 npm init stencil
 ```

 [Stencil](https://stenciljs.com/) is a simple compiler for generating Web Components and static site generated progressive web apps (PWA).
-Stencil was built by the [Ionic Framework](http://ionicframework.com/) team for its next generation of performant mobile and desktop Web Components.
+Stencil was built by the [Ionic](http://ionic.io/) team for its next generation of performant mobile and desktop Web Components.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
 It takes TypeScript, JSX, an asynchronous rendering pipeline to ensure smooth running animations, lazy-loading out of the box, and generates 100% standards-based Web Components that run on both [modern browsers and legacy browsers](https://stenciljs.com/docs/browser-support).